svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Our goal is to release products that will significantly improve the analytical rigour of the crypto markets, while reducing the time participants spend on such analysis.
 Professional traders are prepared to pay for valid and reliable information that can afford them a competitive advantage in trading on the markets.

 The token is essential to an evolution of our ecosystem, and deliver more control to the decentralized users in our Research Community.
 As the community development moves more towards decentralization, the ERC20 Token economy will be important to offer ongoing value to a decentralized community that will earn the token as a reward for researching and curating high quality information.
+The quality and breadth of the information that Svandis maintains should positively effect its cryptocurrency market over time.

 **Terms and Conditions**